Beyond Trading Data: The Hidden Influence of Public Awareness and Interest on Cryptocurrency Volatility: Introduction

 \section{Introduction}

-Since the first Bitcoin was mined in 2009, cryptocurrencies have changed the concept of financial assets, where most of the prominent ones are measured to have a combined value of almost $\$1$ trillion in terms of market capitalization by January 2022~\footnote{https://gadgets.ndtv.com/cryptocurrency/news/bitcoin-price-btc-cryptocurrency-market-crash-usd-1-trillion-coinmarketcap-2726233}.
-The global cryptocurrency market grows at a compound annual growth rate (CAGR) of $30\%$ from 2019 to 2026\footnote{https://www.globenewswire.com/news-release/2021/04/12/2208331/0/en/At-30-CAGR-CryptoCurrency-Market-Cap-Size-Value-Surges-to-Record-5-190-62-Million-by-2026-Says-Facts-Factors.html}.
-This growth represents a profitable investment and trading opportunity which in return affects the growth of the cryptocurrency market yielding a virtuous circle.
-Unlike FIAT currencies which are controlled by central authorities and banks, cryptocurrencies are completely decentralized and their transactions are validated and processed through a cryptographical network of nodes and recorded in a digital ledger of transactions (i.e. Blockchain)~\cite{chuen2017cryptocurrency}.
-All these characteristics and others make the forecasting of the fiat-crypto currency exchange rate (or simply cryptocurrency price forecasting) extremely challenging and often inaccurate~\cite{abraham2018}.
-Therefore, financial and AI experts are constantly analysing the market to better understand the trends of price fluctuations \cite{aboody2018, abraham2018, alkhodhairi2021, kristoufek2015, chevallier2021, jang2017, kumar2020}.\\
+Since the mining of the first Bitcoin's genesis block in 2009, cryptocurrencies have redefined the landscape of financial assets.
+By January 2022, the total market capitalization of major cryptocurrencies nearly reached an astounding \$1 trillion\footnote{https://gadgets.ndtv.com/cryptocurrency/news/bitcoin-price-btc-cryptocurrency-market-crash-usd-1-trillion-coinmarketcap-2726233}.
+The global cryptocurrency market exhibits a Compound Annual Growth Rate (CAGR) of 30\% from 2019 to 2026\footnote{https://www.globenewswire.com/news-release/2021/04/12/2208331/0/en/At-30-CAGR-CryptoCurrency-Market-Cap-Size-Value-Surges-to-Record-5-190-62-Million-by-2026-Says-Facts-Factors.html}.
+This remarkable growth not only offers lucrative investment and trading opportunities but also contributes to further expansion of the cryptocurrency market, fostering a virtuous cycle.
+In contrast to traditional FIAT currencies, which are regulated by central banks and governing bodies, cryptocurrencies are entirely decentralized.
+Transactions are validated and processed via a cryptographic network of nodes and are logged on a blockchain -- a digital transaction ledger~\cite{chuen2017cryptocurrency}.
+These unique properties make forecasting the fiat-crypto exchange rate (or simply, cryptocurrency price forecasting) an exceptionally complex and often error-prone task~\cite{abraham2018}.
+Given this complexity, financial analysts and AI experts continually dissect the market to deepen their understanding of price fluctuation trends~\cite{aboody2018, abraham2018, alkhodhairi2021, kristoufek2015, chevallier2021, jang2017, kumar2020}.

-Most of the recent studies on forecasting the price of cryptocurrencies~\cite{kumar2020, livieris2020, nasekin2019,pintelas2020,yiying2019} employed neural networks due to their remarkable performance on similar tasks.
-Consequently, these approaches could achieve better results than traditional machine learning and statistical approaches \cite{yang2019, kumar2020}.
-However, most of the existing approaches consider only a few factors that influence the cryptocurrency market.
-The problem is usually formalized as inferring a forecast function based on the available training sets and then evaluating the obtained functions by how well it generalizes assuming that price series often exhibit a homogeneous nonstationary~\cite{pintelas2020}.
-In reality, unlike foreign exchange rates, many factors contribute to the volatility of cryptocurrency prices, such as the hash rate of the cryptocurrency mining process and public awareness\cite{kristoufek2015}.
-For instance, it has been found that the price of cryptocurrencies is sensitive to public opinion sentiments~\cite{aboody2018,lamon2017}.
-Yang, et al\cite{yang2019} assume that social media sentiment is an important indicator of future bitcoin price volatility.